 “I swear that Norman Mailer’s spirit continues to inhabit 627 Commercial Street because I could almost hear him pacing his office in the attic, swearing, snoring, typing, faxing.
 He lives on, pushing and prodding us newbie writers to get our voices out into the world.” –Martha Chang (2009 workshop participant)

 The Norman Mailer Center and Writers Colony, a non-profit organization for educational purposes, has been established to honor Norman Mailer’s work and lifelong interest in and commitment to writers and writing programs.
-The Mailer house in Provincetown served as the Center’s and Colony’s headquarters for the first four years for students, fellows, writers and scholars from all over the world.
-Now the Center is located in New York City where Mailer also lived and has entered into a nesting partnership with PrattInstitute in Brooklyn, New York.
+The Mailer House in Provincetown served as the Center’s and Colony’s headquarters for the first four years for students, fellows, writers and scholars from all over the world.

-The Colony offers competitive month-long fellowships in fiction, nonfiction and poetry, with direction from distinguished mentors and guest speakers.
+The Colony offers competitive fellowships in fiction, nonfiction and poetry, with direction from distinguished mentors and guest speakers.
 A set of creative writing workshops explore what Mailer called “the spooky art of writing” in a diverse set of genres and sub-genres: dramaturgy, screenwriting, poetry, fiction and young adult fiction, historical narrative, memoir, and literary journalism for print and web.
 The Center has developed partnerships that began offering workshops in New York City in 2013 and Salt Lake City in 2014.
 In 2018, the Center partnered with Wilkes University’s Maslow Family Graduate Program in Creative Writing.
-The 2018 summer writing workshops will be held on the Wilkes University campus in Wilkes-Barre, PA.

-In celebration of writers at all stages of their careers who embody the inquisitive spirit of Norman Mailer, the Center awards a slate of writing prizes.
-The Mailer Prize honors those who have made tremendous contributions in writing and publishing; previous winners are Joyce Carol Oates, Don DeLillo, Barnet Lee Rosset Jr., Robert A. Caro, Billy Collins, Ruth Gruber, Katrina vanden Heuvel, Dr. Maya Angelou, Salman Rushdie, Junot Diaz, David Halberstam, Toni Morrison, Orhan Pamuk, Keith Richards, Michael Hastings Arundhati Roy, Gay Talese, Jann Wenner, and Elie Wiesel.
-In conjunction with the National Council of Teachers of English, the Center also makes awards to promising student writers in high school, two-year and four-year college, as well as to middle schiol and high school teachers, for original creative writing.
-Prizes for the Mailer Student and Teacher Writing Awards include cash awards and scholarships and fellowships at the Colony.
+In celebration of writers at all stages of their careers who embody the inquisitive spirit of Norman Mailer, the Center awards a slate ofwriting prizes.
+The Mailer Prize honors those who have made tremendous contributions in writing and publishing; previous winners are Joyce Carol Oates, Don DeLillo, Barnet Lee Rosset Jr., Robert A. Caro, Billy Collins, Ruth Gruber, Katrina vanden Heuvel, Dr. Maya Angelou, Salman Rushdie, Junot Diaz, David Halberstam, Toni Morrison, Orhan Pamuk, Keith Richards, Michael Hastings Arundhati Roy, Gay Talese, Jann Wenner and Elie Wiesel.
+In conjunction with the National Council of Teachers of English, the Center also recognized promising student writers in high school, two-year and four-year colleges, as well as to middle school and high school teachers for original creative writing.
+Prizes for the Mailer Student and Teacher Writing Awards included cash awards and scholarships and fellowships at the Colony.

 The Board of Directors invites the participation of those who seek to support the arts and understand the significance of The Norman Mailer Center and Writers Colony.
 All inquiries may be addressed to: